-Vintage Kitchen Appliances of the 1930s
+The History of Vintage Kitchen Appliances

 Despite the economic calamity of the Great Depression, the modern world of the 20th century and the new Electronic Age moved ahead.
 In the 1930s, electronic products came into the home in the form of convenient kitchen appliances.

 Generating plants that provided power for commercial use developed in the late 19th century.
 In 1896, Niagara Falls heralded hydroelectric power for cities.
-Electric street cars began to replace horse drawn vehicles.
+Electric streetcars began to replace horse-drawn vehicles.
 In 1904, The St. Louis World's Fair introduced electrical plugs and wall outlets for the home.

-By the mid 1920s, 60% of homes in the United States had electric power which was promoted as clean, safe, and efficient.
-Electronic products promised to reduce house work and to replace reliance on domestic servants.
+By the mid-1920s, 60% of homes in the United States had electric power, which was promoted as clean, safe, and efficient.
+Electronic products promised to reduce housework and to replace reliance on domestic servants.

 Though rural areas were slightly behind the curve, the Roosevelt Administration pushed for a widening of the electric grid in the belief that available electricity was important for commerce.
-Despite the high unemployment rate (24%) and a general decrease in in overall wages, the new technologies were here to stay.
+Despite the high unemployment rate (24%) and a general decrease in overall wages, the new technologies were here to stay.

 Here are several ads from the Spring 1932 Ladies' Home Journal Magazine.
 (Images are in the public domain as they are over 70 years old)

-Westinghouse Dual-automatic Refrigerator 1932
+1932: Westinghouse Dual-Automatic Refrigerator

 That is not a freezer at the top, but an enclosed compressor.
 You can see the small compartment at the center top shelf for making ice cubes.
 This charming refrigerator also featured interior lighting!